Student Transportation and Funding.

 Expanded Use of Transportation Allocations.

-School districts, charter schools, and state-tribal compact schools that are providing partial or fully remote instruction to students in accordance with requirements of the OSPI, and because of a local, state, or national emergency that substantially disrupted full in-person instruction, may use student transportation allocations to provide the following expanded services to all students:
+School districts, charter schools, and state-tribal compact schools that are providing partial or fully remote instruction to students in accordance with requirements of the OSPI, and because of a local, state, or national emergency that substantially disrupted full in-person instruction (disruptive emergency), may use student transportation allocations to provide the following expanded services to all students:

 If a school or school district provides the expanded services, the school or school district must track the incurred by a separate accounting code and provide the information to the OSPI through an existing report three times each year.